 She writes to me over Messenger and explains her current situation.
 How can she come up with eighty bucks for gas when her addict of a husband drained their account after he lost his job?
 What about paying for a hotel room?
 She damn sure can’t afford that.
 What other choice does she have but to get ready in the middle of the night, then drive four hours to a strange city and hope she makes it there in time?
 All the while, of course, freaking out inside of her mind, stewing over the inevitable failure she’ll talk herself into, believing all of the deprecating bullshit her emotionally abusive mates have inflicted upon her over the course of her twenty-some years of relationships with the opposite sex.

 I present her with a better option.
 I should go with her.
 We can take my car since I get better mileage, and I can score us a free room at the Hyatt.
 My husband got a Hyatt credit card before we went to NYC for ThrillerFest last year because it came with a bonus of two free nights.
 But, the free nights didn’t get applied when we made the reservation, they wouldn’t apply them after the fact, and we wound up stuck with these two free nights that are going to expire in March when he hits his one year anniversary of having the credit card.
 We have no other use for them, so why not use one of our useless free nights to help Homegirl get away from her abusive husband?
-My sweet, generous husband agrees that I can use the free night to help her, even if he’s not super thrilled about having to spend a night without me beside him.
+After much begging, my husband eventually agrees that I can use the free night to help her, even though he’s not super thrilled about having to spend a night without me cooking for him.

 Homegirl is super excited.
 We can’t wait to get to spend some time together and catch up since we haven’t hung out in over three years.
 She’s never even met my husband because her husband keeps her so socially isolated.
 Also, I was long ago deemed a bad influence because I’ve supported the idea of her leaving him since before they even got married.
 But that’s just how it tends to go with us.
 She gets with a dude who intermittently and increasingly treats her like dirt.
 I call him out on it.
 He starts to hate me.
 She doesn’t want to leave for myriad reasons.
 We drift apart.
 Then, we eventually find our way back together once she’s realized that the man she’s with is actually beneath her.
 It’s sad for me to watch the same cycle over and over again, but I just can’t abandon her.
 It’s not who I am.
 I’m a caretaker.
 I help people whom I love, even if and when they have no idea how hard it is for me to overlook all of the hurt they’ve wrought.